 The Securities Exchange Act of 1934 and the SEC

 Modern securities law in the U.S. has its roots in the Great Depression.
 To prevent many of the problems that caused nationwide financial calamity, Congress passed the Securities Exchange Act of 1934, which is still the basic law that regulates the trading and issuing of securities.
-The Securities and Exchange Act of 1934 created the Securities and Exchange Commission (SEC), which is the primary government agency to which Congress delegated the right to regulate the interstate sale of securities.
+The Securities Exchange Act of 1934 created the Securities and Exchange Commission (SEC), which is the primary government agency to which Congress delegated the right to regulate the interstate sale of securities.

-The Securities and Exchange Act of 1934 contains some basic securities regulations.
+The Securities Exchange Act of 1934 contains some basic securities regulations.
 One is the prohibition of the sale of any security that is not registered with the SEC.
 Another is the requirement that certain information about a security is provided to potential investors.
 These provisions help the SEC keep tabs on the securities that are being sold and prevent investors from being deceived.

 Private Investors Can Bring a Claim for Securities Fraud

 The SEC has the power to investigate and bring legal actions against people or businesses suspected of violating federal securities laws.
 However, the Securities and Exchange Act of 1934 also gave the SEC the power to promulgate rules that help regulate securities transactions.
 One such rule is SEC Rule 10b, which is codified at 17 C.F.R. § 240.10b.
 Rule 10b gives private investors the right to bring a lawsuit against a defendant thought to have committed securities fraud or other violations of securities law.
 Specifically, Rule 10b-5 prohibits a person from committing fraud, deceit, omission of material facts, or misrepresentation in the course of a securities transaction.